KIAI: History

 James Ingstad Broadcasting sold KIAI to Cumulus Broadcasting in 1998.
 Two years later, Clear Channel Communications bought the station.
 In 2007, Clear Channel sold the station to Three Eagles Broadcasting.
 In 2014, KIAI was sold to Digity, LLC.
 Two years later, Alpha Media acquired Digity, LLC, including KIAI, for $264 million.

 In May 2024, morning show host Britt Bailey was let go from the station due to nationwide staffing cuts initiated by Alpha Media.
 In addition, other on-air staff were relegated to off-air roles, and the station went jockless.
 On June 5, KIAI began airing programming from Westwood One's "Mainstream Country" format.
 KIAI was the North Iowa affiliate of "The Big Time" with Whitney Allen that aired in evenings, "After Midnite" with Granger Smith, Z-Max Racing Country on Sunday mornings, and Country Top 40 with Fitz on Sunday evenings.

 In May 2025, Connoisseur Media announced its intent to acquire Alpha Media.
 The FCC approved the sale on August 13, 2025, and the sale was consummated on September 4.

+On May 20, 2026, KIAI dropped Westwood One programming and returned to a locally originating country format.
+Mornings are locally hosted by Molly Penny, while Brandon (based at Tyler, Texas sister station KYKX) and Coryelle (based at Lincoln, Nebraska sister station KZKX) host middays and afternoons, respectively.
+In addition, the syndicated "B-Dub Radio" was added for evenings.